 At the beginning of each semester, faculty members or their TAs place books, articles and other material needed for their classes that semester on course reserve with the library.
 The School of Theology Library believes that course reserves are an important tool for equity in higher education, and is committed to providing equal access to required print and electronic readings.
 The library also provides course guides for all courses each semester.
 Our circulation desk has a small number of A/V supplies you can borrow, including a limited number of projector cables (and Mac adaptors), external CD/DVD drives, and podcasting microphones.
 If you need space for a class or meeting, the Conference Room (202A) and Instruction Room (209) can both be requested through 25Live, when not in use by other courses, meetings, and events.
 Finally, librarians can come to your classroom and teach important research, information literacy, and library skills to your students during in-class instruction sessions.

 Boston University is home to over 2.4 million physical items (like books, microform, etc.) and access to countless e-books, academic databases and journals.
-Through interlibrary loan, we can request needed items for research from throughout the world.
-The Digital Theology Lab seeks to connect creative innovators in our community with the tools to make their digital humanities projects in theological education a reality, by providing a curated toolkit of valuable resources available to creators (hardware, software, and other) to get projects off the ground.
+Through interlibrary loan (ILL), we can request needed items for research from throughout the world.
+Faculty and students are also welcome to help us shape the STH Library collection by submitting book purchase suggestions.

 - View Your Library Account